Is Crunchyroll Safe? A Crunchyroll App Review for Parents

 What’s more, the titles do not come with ratings or specific descriptions to let parents know what might be inappropriate.
 Take Netflix, for example.
 Each title will have a rating of either “R”, “PG-13” or “TV-14”, etc. And there will be a short description of the content like, “fear, language, disturbing images, gore, smoking.”

 On Crunchyroll, there are no such age ratings or descriptions.
 All you get is a short synopsis of the plot, and it’s usually not enough to determine whether or not the content is appropriate.
-Luckily, some titles can be found on websites like Common Sense Media that will give parents the full run-down they need to make a decision.

 Fortunately, there is no chatting or messaging on the Crunchyroll app.
 It’s exclusively for streaming content so there are no potential predators to worry about here.